 No time to visit this place?
 No problem!
 Here’s the 360-degrees view inside Fort San Pedro.
 Have fun and enjoy.

 Outside this place is Plaza Independencia which is also the famous local destination and a 5-minute walk from Cebu Magellan’s Cross.
 Different kinds of people come here every Sunday to relax, picnic, reminisce, enjoy and have fun.
-They do have children’s playground which is best for the families and of course, it’s FREE for public.
+They do have children’s playground which is best for the families and of course, it’s FREE to the public.

 - Regular – ₱30.00